nextstrain/nextclade/docs/user/input-files.md

 ## Reference (root) sequence

-Viral nucleotide sequences which serves as a reference for alignment and the analysis.
+Viral nucleotide sequence which serves as a reference for alignment and the analysis.
 Mutations are called relative to the reference sequence.
 It is expected to be the root of the [reference tree](#reference-tree).
 The best results are obtained when the reference sequence is a well-known consensus genome, of a very high quality, preferably complete and unambiguous (spans entire genome and has no ambiguous nucleotides).

 Accepted formats: [FASTA](https://en.wikipedia.org/wiki/FASTA_format), plain text.
 The file is expected to contain only 1 sequence.